raisimTech/raisimLib/docs/sections/Visualizers.rst

 There are three options available for visualization.
 All examples included in this repo require a server visualizer, such as RaisimUnity and RaisimUnreal.
-You have to run one of the visualizers to what's happening in the simulated world.
+You have to run one of the server visualizers to visualize what's happening in the simulated world.
+This website contains documentations for RaisimUnity and RaisimUnreal.
 RaisimOgre documentations and examples are included in the `RaisimOgre repo <https://github.com/raisimTech/raisimogre>`_.

 RaisimUnity